 Masking is a countermeasure that offers protection against DPA at the algorithmic level.
 It consists of representing variables processed by a cryptographic primitive by two or more shares (as in secret sharing) where the (usually bitwise) sum of the shares is equal to the native variable.
 Subsequently the program or circuit computes the cryptographic primitive using the shares in such a way that the processed variables are independent from the native variables.
 Whether this is possible depends on the details of the cryptographic primitive and the type of masking.
-In any case, to achieve independence for a native variable, all but one of its shares must be generated (pseudo-)randomly for each execution of the cryptographic primitive.
-Clearly, the generation of the shares, the masking operation of the input words and unmasking operation of output, usually considered out of scope of DPA attacks, must also be carefully implemented to limit information leakage.
+In any case, to achieve independence for a native variable, all but one of its shares must be generated (pseudo-)randomly for each execution of the input words and unmasking operation of output, usually considered out of scope of DPA attacks, must also be carefully implemented to limit information leakage.
 For masking to be effective, the adversary shall have as little information as possible on the value of the shares.

 Taking two shares offers protection against first-order DPA under the condition that all processed bits and their joint behavior at any time are independent from native variables.
-Providing protection against m-th order DPA requires at least m+1 shares.
+Providing protection against m-th order DPA requires at least m + 1 shares.

-Computing a linear function λ on the shares of a variable is straightforward.
-If we represent a native variable x by its shares x_i with $x = \sum_i x_i$ we can compute the shares y_i of $y = \lambda(x)$ by simply applying λ on the individual shares: $y_i = \lambda(x_i)$.
+Computing a linear function $\lambda$ on the shares of a variable is straightforward.
+If we represent a native variable x by its shares $x_i$ with $x = \sum_i x_i$ we can compute the shares $y_i$ of $y = \lambda(x)$ by simply applying $\lambda$ on the individual shares: $y_i = \lambda(x_i)$ .
 A function that consists of the addition of a constant can be performed by adding it to a single share.
 As all separate operations are performed on shares that are independent of native variables, this provides protection against first-order DPA.

 Computing a nonlinear function on the shares assuring all variables processed are independent of native variables depends on the nonlinear function at hand.
 This is in general a non-trivial problem.
-We refer to [2] for some examples.
-In this chapter we limit ourselves to the nonlinear step mapping χ in the round function of Keccak-f:
+We refer to [3] for some examples.
+In this chapter we limit ourselves to the nonlinear step mapping $\chi$ in the round function of Keccak-f: